 The NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Genetic/Familial High-Risk Assessment: Breast and Ovarian were developed with an acute awareness of the preliminary nature of much of our knowledge regarding the clinical application of the rapidly emerging field of molecular genetics, and with an appreciation for the need for flexibility when applying these guidelines to individual families.
 Furthermore, it should be emphasized that these guidelines were not developed as a substitute for professional genetic counseling.
 Rather, they are intended to: 1) serve as a resource for health care providers to identify individuals who may benefit from cancer risk assessment and genetic counseling; 2) provide genetic counselors with an updated tool for the assessment of individual breast cancer and ovarian cancer risk and to guide decisions related to genetic testing; and 3) facilitate a multidisciplinary approach in the management of individuals at increased risk for hereditary breast and/or ovarian cancer.
 Although cancers other than breast and ovarian cancers are associated with these hereditary syndromes, the main focus of these NCCN Guidelines® is on the management of breast and ovarian cancer risk in these individuals.
 During the last few years, a number of additional genetic aberrations that may contribute to increased risks for development of breast and/or ovarian cancers have been identified.
-The current NCCN Guidelines for Genetic/Familial High-Risk Assessment: Breast and Ovarian focus primarily on assessment of pathogenic or likely pathogenic variants in BRCA1/2, TP53, and phosphatase and tensin homolog (PTEN), and recommended approaches to genetic testing/counseling and management strategies in individuals with these pathogenic or likely pathogenic variants.
-Where possible, pathogenic or likely pathogenic variants in more recently identified genes have been addressed to the extent possible given the limited information available.
+The current NCCN Guidelines for

-Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic
+National Comprehensive NCCN Guidelines Version 1.2021 Cancer Network [®] Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic